billti/setcr4/readme.md

 There are 3 distinct pieces of code in this repository:

-- `setcr4`: A kernel driver which configures the CPU CR4 register to enable user-mode code to read/write the performance counter registers.
+- `setcr4`: A kernel driver which configures the CPU's CR4 register to enable user-mode code to read/write the performance counter registers.
-- `runsvc`: A user-mode process to load the above driver, and set the CPU flags.
+- `runsvc`: A user-mode process to load the above driver, and set the right CPU flags.
 - `testapp`: A sample program that uses the CPU perf counters enabled above.

 ## Building

-Ensure the Visual Studio C++ tool-set and the Windows DDK are installed.
-Then open a 64-bit developer command prompt and run `build.bat` from the root of the repo.
+Ensure the Visual Studio C++ compiler and the Windows DDK are installed.
+Then open a 64-bit developer command prompt and run `nmake` from the root of the repo.

 ## Notes